Truncated Variational Expectation Maximization: Discussion

 \section{Discussion}

 We have defined and analyzed a novel variational approximation of expectation maximization (EM).
-Our approach is based on truncated a-posteriori distributions with latent states as variational parameters.
+Our approach is based on truncated {\em a-posteriori} distributions with latent states as variational parameters.
 Our first set of results (Props.\ 1 and 2) generalize the variational free energy approach as introduced, e.g.,\ by \citet{SaulEtAl1996,NealHinton1998,JordanEtAl1999} by including discrete variational distributions with exact zeros.
 While this generalization is required in order to study truncated variational distributions, Props.\,1 and 2 also apply for any other discrete distributions with exact (`hard') zeros, i.e., these results are not restricted to the specific truncated distributions of Eqn.\,\ref{EqnQMain}.
-As such, Props.\ 1 and 2 generalize the standard text book derivation of variational free energies \citep[e.g.][]{Bishop2006,Murphy2012,Barber2012}, i.e., the standard additional demand of $q(\sVec)>0$ can be dropped for the discrete case.
 Props.\ 3, 4, 5 and Corollary 1 then represent results specific to variational distributions in the form of truncated posteriors (Eqn.\,\ref{EqnQMain}).
-Props.\ 6, 7 and 8 and Corollary 2, finally, represent example applications of the theoretical results. \paragraph{Relation to Preselection-Based Truncated Approximations.} Previous algorithms based on truncated approximations of expectation values \citep[][]{LuckeSahani2008,LuckeEggert2010,HennigesEtAl2014,DaiLucke2014,SheikhEtAl2014,SheikhLucke2016,SheltonEtAl2017} have motivated this work.
+Props.\ 6, 7 and~8, finally, represent example applications of the theoretical results. \paragraph{Relation to Preselection-Based Truncated Approximations.} Previous algorithms based on truncated approximations of expectation values \citep[][]{LuckeSahani2008,LuckeEggert2010,HennigesEtAl2014,DaiLucke2014,SheikhEtAl2014,SheikhLucke2016,SheltonEtAl2017} have motivated this work.
 These contributions have directly approximated expectation values by exploiting sparsity of latent activities \citep[][]{LuckeSahani2008} and by additionally using a preselection procedure in what was termed Expectation Truncation \citep[ET;][]{LuckeEggert2010}.
 Based on the theoretical framework derived in this work and Sec.\,\ref{SecSampling}, all previous selection-based approaches can be considered as approximations of TV-EM. {\em Expectation Truncation} can thus be embedded into the framework of variational approaches.
 While estimated E-steps using ET may potentially {\em decrease} the truncated free energy of Prop.\,3, the general effectiveness and efficiency of previous ET applications may be taken as evidence for the efficiency and effectiveness of truncated approximations in general.
 Such efficiency and effectiveness can now be generalized and theoretical guarantees for tractable free energies are available.
 Furthermore, and maybe most importantly, TV-EM can now provide (A)~a straight-forward generalization and applicability to very advanced (including deep) data models, and (B)~it avoids any additional effort to define model specific selection functions (compare discussion of `black box' procedures below).